Why Waiting to Buy Life Insurance Almost Always Costs More Than You Think

 -

-You may have heard the phrase “time is money” before.
-When it comes to life insurance, that saying is especially true.
-Too often, people put off buying coverage because they think it is expensive, or because life feels hectic and planning for distant “what if” events is the last thing on their radar.
-But here’s the deal: waiting to buy life insurance can cost you real money in ways you might not expect.
+You may have heard the phrase "time is money" before.
+With life insurance, that saying is especially true.
+Too often, people put off buying coverage because they think it is expensive, or because life feels hectic and planning for distant "what if" events is the last thing on their radar.
+But waiting to buy life insurance can cost you real money in ways you might not expect.

 Age Really Matters